plotly/plotly.py/doc/python/orca-management.md

 description: This section covers the low-level details of how plotly.py uses orca to perform static image generation.
 ---
+!!! note

-> Orca support in Plotly.py is deprecated and will be removed after September 2025.
+    Orca support in Plotly.py is deprecated and will be removed after September 2025.
 See the [Static Image Export page](static-image-export.md) for details on using Kaleido for static image generation.

 ### Overview
 This section covers the lower-level details of how plotly.py can use orca to perform static image generation.